CoryBorek/PseudocodeCompiler/log.md

  - Added a check for unassigned variables and methods (Prompt user to input a proper value)

 Time Spent: 2 Hours

+### 1/25/22
+ - Fixed bug with passing a non-variable argument to a function
+ - Double check method calls

+Time Spent: 30 Minutes